Israel in Canaan

 Is it plausible that Abraham was among these migrating people?

 It is more than plausible.
-The detail and the correlation between the events testified to in history and the socioeconomic conditions revealed in the Mari texts make it highly likely.
+The detail and the correlation between the events testified to in history and the socioeconomic conditions revealed in the Ebla and Mari texts make it highly likely.
 The Bible is history.
 It is the story of an ordinary individual and a family rather than a king or official, but it is history.

 Canaan was also, even this early, a battlefield over which the armies of the Empires of that day sought control.
 We might actually see Canaan as in the very center of things rather than a land protected by it remoteness.

 But Canaan was also a land dependent upon rain.
-No great rivers Like the Nile or the Euphrates provided water through dry seasons.
+No great rivers like the Nile or the Euphrates provided water through dry seasons.
 Drought would bring famine, and famine drove many of these newly arrived migrant people onward toward Egypt.
 So as early as 1900 B.C.
 Egyptian texts and art describe migrating people from the east, whom the Egyptians called Asiatics, filtering into lower Egypt and settling in the water rich delta region of the Nile River.
 These people would later be called the Hyksos, but ethnically they were Semites.

 |An earlier group of Asiatic peoples depicted entering Egypt c.
 1900 BC, from the tomb of a Twelfth Dynasty official Khnumhotep II under pharaoh Senusret II at Beni Hasan.|